Campus safety and managing emergencies FAQ

 - What services does UC Davis have for students with mental health problems?

-- Counseling and Psychological Services offers confidential and free assessment, intervention and referral for students, and consultation and crisis response for employees, students and parents.
+- Counseling Services offers confidential and free assessment, intervention and referral for students, and consultation and crisis response for employees, students and parents.
 Other programs — including new faculty orientation, conferences and workshops — provide guidance in identifying and responding to distressed or distressing students.

 - What mental health services are available for students outside regular business hours?

-- Counseling and Psychological Services has instituted a seven-days-a-week, after-hours crisis response service to augment its regular services.
+- Counseling Services has instituted a seven-days-a-week, after-hours crisis response service to augment its regular services.
 A private licensed vendor provides after-hours and weekend support to students who are coping with emergency mental health situations, and is integrated with our counseling center, police department and others to provide emergency care and follow-up services.
 The phone number is (530) 752-0871.

 - What kinds of counseling services are available to employees?